 Can you ever have too many “friends?”
 The answer is “yes,” if you indiscriminately accept and/or initiate friend requests with your co-workers and supervisors on your personal social media accounts.
 Companies too, should counsel managers and supervisors regarding some of the pitfalls in “friending” co-workers, and especially subordinates.
 Let’s take a closer look at social media in the workplace.

 In a previous post, I encouraged employees to NOT become Facebook friends (or otherwise connect via personal social media) with co-workers, supervisors and managers.
 I offered a few reasons why.
-I continue to receive many questions from individuals about this issue, and I have also continue to provide advice to employers who take the initiative to tackle these types of emerging issues of social media in the workplace.
+I continue to receive many questions from individuals about this issue, and I have also continued to provide advice to employers who take the initiative to tackle these types of emerging issues of social media in the workplace.
 So, in this post, I offer the 5 top reasons why employees should not become Facebook Friends with co-workers, subordinates, supervisors and managers.
 Please note, for convenience I use the term “Facebook friends,” but this term should also apply to the corresponding terms with other social media platforms like Google+, Twitter, etc.

 You Lose Control Over Content And Who Sees The Content